nitinjain999/nitinjain999/README.md

 - Design production-ready **Terraform** modules and GitOps workflows
 - Automate everything using **Python, GitHub Actions, Ansible, Bash**
 - Build and integrate workloads across **Kubernetes & EKS**
+- Develop automation and developer-tools enhanced with **AI/LLM workflows**
 - Lead cloud-native transformation from on-prem to edge-first AWS architectures
 - Partner with dev, architecture, and security to bring WAF/CDN/DNS into CI/CD
 - Define and track **metrics, logs, traces** to improve reliability and performance